Canons of taxation by Adam smith for Civil Services Exam

 Canons of Taxation are described as the characteristics or qualities which a good tax should possess.

 There are four canons or maxims of Taxation as per Adam Smith.
-They are Canon of Ability, Canon of Certainty, Canon of Convenience, and Canon of Economy
+They are the Canon of Ability, the Canon of Certainty, the Canon of Convenience, and the Canon of Economy.

 Canon of Ability

-Canon of Ability says that the government should impose tax in such a way that the people have to pay taxes according to their ability.
+“The Canon of Ability says that the government should impose taxes in such a way that people have to pay taxes according to their ability.
+That is, the rich person should pay more tax compared to a middle-class person or a poor person.”

 Canon of Certainty